Hikmet Bilâ

 Hikmet Bilâ ([hicˈmet ˈbilaː]; 1954 – 21 October 2011) was a Turkish journalist and columnist.
 He was the author of three books about Turkish political history.

 Biography

 He was born in Zonguldak in 1954.
-After graduating from high school, he was admitted to Ankara University, Faculty of Political Sciences and earned his B.A. degree from international relations department.
+After graduating from high school, he was admitted to Ankara University, Faculty of Political Sciences and earned his B.A. degree from the international relations department.

-Hikmet Bilâ started his journalism career in daily newspaper Yeni Ulus in 1973.
+Hikmet Bilâ started his journalism career in the daily newspaper Yeni Ulus in 1973.
 He wrote columns in several Turkish newspapers including Milliyet, Cumhuriyet, and Vatan.
-He worked as editor-in-chief at leading news channel of Turkey, NTV.
+He worked as editor-in-chief at a leading Turkish news channel, NTV.

 He died on 21 October 2011 in his Ankara home after suffering for 1,5 years from lung cancer.
 His funeral was held at Teşvikiye Mosque and buried in Ulus Cemetery on 22 October 2011.

 His brother Fikret Bilâ wrote a sad and mournful article about Hikmet Bilâ after the funeral.